Skip to main content

 Furthermore, he has directly or indirectly advanced legislation through the House of Representatives focusing on EV charging stations, distributed energy permitting, broadband, watersheds, addiction treatment, and others.
 He co-led the effort with his committee colleagues in January 2020 to write the CLEAN Future Act, the first comprehensive legislative text to address climate change in the House of Representatives in a decade.

 As a Stennis fellow in the 116th Congress, Clinton had the chance to spend two years with his colleagues from both parties and both sides of the Capitol developing leadership skills and tackling challenges facing Congress.
-He has also served as an informal advisor to Pew’s bipartisan House Chiefs of Staff Project, the Congressional Soccer Match and others.
-He currently serves on the board of Backroads PAC, whose mission is to build a community to ensure rural Democrats have the resources they need to run for Congress.
+He has also served as an informal advisor to many other nonprofits focusing on a well-functioning Congress.
 Clinton has traveled extensively for his profession, both domestically and internationally, to better understand the energy landscape.
 Finally, he has extensive public speaking experience, sharing his thoughts on policy, politics, process, and leadership.

 Clinton received his MA in Government from Johns Hopkins University, where he earned an honors designation for his thesis, and his BA in Political Science from New York University.
-Clinton lives in North Carolina with his wife and daughter.
+Clinton lives in North Carolina with his wife and two children.

 Contact